History, tourist information, and nearby accommodation

 The heyday of shipping and trade in Boscastle came to an end when the railway reached north Cornwall in 1893.
 Trade declined, and Boscastle dwindled in importance to become a base for pleasure craft.

-Beside the harbour is one of the most unusual museums in England, the Witchcraft Museum, a fascinating look at witchcraft in world culture, with a collection of objects associated to various forms of witchraft around the world, from crystal balls and broomsticks to paraphernalia used for divination and spells.
+Beside the harbour is one of the most unusual museums in England, the Witchcraft Museum, a fascinating look at witchcraft in world culture, with a collection of objects associated with various forms of witchcraft around the world, from crystal balls and broomsticks to paraphernalia used for divination and spells.

 If you follow the South West Coast Path north from Boscastle it leads you to the hanging valley of Pentargon, where Pentargon Falls plunges down almost sheer cliffs to the shore far below.
 You can see the waterfall from a viewing area on either side of the falls, though it helps if you don't suffer from vertigo!